strmlineapp-ux/agileflow/docs/design-system.md

 ## Visual & Theming Elements

+### Fonts
+The application uses two Google Fonts to create a clear and modern typographic hierarchy:
+*   **Space Grotesk**: Used for all major headlines and titles, such as the main "AgileFlow" logo.
+*   **PT Sans**: Used for all body copy, UI text, labels, and input fields.

 ### Icons & Hover Effects

 - **Icon Set**: We exclusively use **Google Material Symbols** via the `<GoogleSymbol />` component.
 This ensures a consistent visual language.